Common Name(s): Marblewood, Angelim Rajado

 Shrinkage: Radial: 5.5%, Tangential: 9.8%, Volumetric: 15.0%, T/R Ratio: 1.8

-Color/Appearance: Heartwood is a yellow to golden brown, with irregular brown, purple, or black streaks.
-Sapwood is paler than heartwood, and is a solid yellowish color lacking contrasting streaks: usually up to about 1″ thick.
+Color/Appearance: Heartwood is yellow to golden brown, with irregular brown, purple, or black streaks.
+Paler sapwood is about one inch thick and is solid yellow, lacking the contrasting streak found in the heartwood.

 Grain/Texture: Grain tends to be straight or slightly interlocked; texture is medium with open pores.